 Does Peeling Sunburn Remove Tan?

-Peeling sunburn might not remove a tan completely, but it can cause your tan to appear uneven, or to appear lighter.
-Your skin tans on the outermost layer, and when the top layer of skin is peeled away, some of the tan is peeled away too.
+Your skin tans on the outermost layer, and when the top layer of skin is peeled away, some of the tan is also removed.

-The best thing to do is to use sunscreen to prevent peeling while tanning, and if it does appear, then keep your skin moisturized and nourished to prevent further drying or peeling, and to help extend your tan for longer too.
+The best thing to do is to use sunscreen to prevent peeling while tanning.
+If it does appear, keep your skin moisturized and nourished to prevent further drying or peeling, and to help extend your tan for longer.

 Related Questions